CGA Introduces a Two-Year IGCSE Programme

 At Crimson Global Academy (CGA), we are committed to offering a structured, internationally accredited online schooling option.
 Our programme provides an academically rigorous path for families who seek flexibility but also need compliance with strict educational standards.

-In this guide, we look into where homeschooling is permitted, restricted, or prohibited across Europe, and how CGA’s programme can serve as a legal, high-quality alternative.
+In this updated guide we examine where homeschooling is permitted, restricted or prohibited across Europe as of 2025/26 — and how CGA’s online schooling option can align with those circumstances.

 Families are increasingly looking for education that caters to their child’s individual needs, whether due to special educational needs, travelling families, or student athletes who require flexible scheduling.